menegroth/menegroth.github.io/sindarin/pronunciation-complete.md

 ### Hang on, What's a Syllable?

+Breaking up a word into syllables doesn't come naturally to everyone, though it's not hard once you get the hang of it.
+Each syllable always contains exactly one vowel or diphthong, so to find the syllables in a Sindarin word, you just have to look for vowels, and break up the word so each chunk has one vowel or diphthong in it.
+A word like _caun_ "prince" has one syllable since _au_ is a diphthong. _Elbereth_ has three syllables: _El.be.reth_.

-### Two-Syllable Words
+### Stress in Two-Syllable Words

-"In words of two syllables, [the stress] falls in practically all cases on the first syllable." (_LotR_ Appendix E)
+"In words of two syllables, [the stress] falls in practically all cases on the first syllable." (_LotR_ Appendix E) Tolkien neglects to list the exceptions to this rule, so for our purposes, two-syllable Sindarin words are *always* stressed on the first syllable.

-### Longer Words
+### Stress in Longer Words

 The general rule for words of more than two syllables is to stress the third-to-last syllable.
+This is the case for _EL.be.reth_ and _gil.THO.ni.el_.

 However, many words are stressed on the second-to-last syllable.
-This happens if the second-to-last syllable is followed by two consonants, or contains a long vowel or diphthong.
+This happens if the second-to-last syllable is followed by two or more consonants, or contains a long vowel or diphthong.
 Note that digraphs are considered a single consonant since they are pronounced as a single sound.

+## Dialectical Variations

 TODO: how are nd-, mb-, ng- supposed to be pronounced?